 The standard of care in hospitals is to give all Covid-19 patients acetaminophen.
 Doctors do this believing it will help.
 They believe (falsely) that the body’s fever should be suppressed.
 Yet there is a strong argument for letting fevers run their course.

-In addition to impairing the immune system’s ability to fight the infection by suppressing the fever, acetaminophen also depletes glutathione, which limits the body’s ability to repair the oxidative damage to the lungs.
-See the problem?
-Combining COVID-19 and Tylenol is so potentially harmful that it may qualify as medical malpractice.
+Tylenol impairs the immune system’s ability to fight the infection by suppressing the fever.
+In addition, acetaminophen also depletes glutathione.
+This further limits the body’s ability to repair oxidative damage to the lungs.

 Tylenol potentially harms the lungs during a time when we need to do everything we can to support and repair them.
 Lungs severely damaged by high amounts of oxidative stress do not function well.